Do you dream of working at Apple?

 “I was asked all sorts of questions.
 Things that tested my hard skills, soft skills, all sorts of things.
 I was asked questions you only learn the answers to after years of experience.
 I was asked questions you only know the answer to if you paid close attention in algorithm design class at university.
 I was asked questions I knew the answer to off the top of my head and questions I couldn’t answer at all, even questions they knew I couldn’t possibly answer, but they wanted to see how I approached them.”

 Just remember: it’s not personal.
-A team is only as good as it’s weakest link and your future team will want to ensure there’s no chance you’re that weak link.
+A team is only as good as its weakest link and your future team will want to ensure there’s no chance you’re that weak link.

 Additionally, your interviewers evaluate whether your personality meshes well with their existing team dynamic.
 Are you professional?
 Easy to talk to?
 Do you collaborate well?
-All important personality traits that your team will be trying to uncover before bringing you in-person.

 How Should I Prepare?